Building Module 7 · Git: Your Safety Net

 • Linux: sudo apt install git (Ubuntu/Debian) or sudo dnf install git (Fedora)

-After installing, tell git who you are (used in commit messages):
+After installing, tell git who you are (this information is recorded with each commit as author metadata):

 Terminal window